Where else can one find a Magnum PI DVD boxset, an ugly Christmas sweater, and a mattress all in the same place? Amazon, that’s where.

 - Those who want an affordable mattress.
-The AmazonBasics mattresses are some of the most affordable options out there.
+The AmazonBasics mattresses are some of the most affordable mattresses on Amazon.
 Those who need a new mattress but don’t want to spend too much money should take a look at the AmazonBasics.

 - Side sleepers.
 The 12-inch AmazonBasics mattress features a thick layer of memory foam on top so, lying on my side, I felt very little pressure on my shoulders and hips.
-The majority of side sleepers should feel like the AmazonBasics is a nice, comfortable match.
+The AmazonBasics is a nice, comfortable mattress for side sleepers.

 - Lightweight people, children, and teens.
 People on the lighter side don’t really have the mattress needs of larger people and, since they don’t need as much support, they can usually save some money by going for a simpler mattress.
 The AmazonBasics is one such simple mattress, and it should be fitting for a child or teen’s bedroom.

 You AmazonBasics Might Not Be A Good Fit For…

 - Back sleepers.
 The AmazonBasics is not a very supportive mattress, and might not be the best mattress for back sleepers.
 Back sleepers usually want a mattress with a balance of comfort and support and, while the AmazonBasics has the comfort, it does come up short on support.